cprieto/roboblog/content/2021-05-12-the-vector-class-constructors-and-templates.md

 # You want to know more?

-I cannot stress enough how helpful has been the [C++ Slack channel](https://cppalliance.org/slack/) community, they really rock and they are amazing helping and answering questions like newbies like me.
+I cannot stress enough how helpful has been the [C++ Slack channel](https://cppalliance.org/slack/) community, they really rock and they are amazing helping and answering questions to newbies like me.
 I heavily encourage you to reach them and participate in the channel if you are into C++ and all of that.
 Another amazing guide for templates has been the great book [C++ Templates, The complete guide](https://www.google.de/books/edition/C++_Templates/PM0lYAAACAAJ) by David Vandevoorde, this book has amazing content about how templates work and goes deep into implementation details, it is a must read if you are learning or already an expert in C++.

 Now, if you want to know the history about templates and how did we get were we are right now I cannot recommend [From Mathematics to Generic Programming](https://dl.acm.org/doi/book/10.5555/2643027) by Alexander Stepanov, such an amazing book, not only for C++ developers but for anyone who wants to know more about generics and templates in general.